WESTERN BHUTAN TOURISM

 Gangtey Gompa / Phobjika - In the mountains east of Wangdue Phodrang lies the beautiful Phobjika valley, on the slopes of which is situated the great monastery of Gangtey, established in the 17th century.
 The village of Phobjika lies scattered around the valley floor.
 This quiet, remote valley is the winter home of Black-necked Cranes (Grus nigricollis), which migrate from the arid plains of Tibet in the north, to pass the winter months in a milder climate.

 Villages of Gaselo and Nahee - Enjoy the delights of these two villages situated west of the province.
 Take picnic lunches and do day excursions.
 Village life there is still medieval and farmers are ever happy to see visitors.
 Fascinate yourself during rice plantation in early summer.
 Experience the joy and drudgery of farming life.
 In autumn share the happiness of farmers over a bountiful harvest.

-GASA - Gasa the northern most district of the country has the smallest population.
+GASA - Gasa the northernmost district of the country has the smallest population.
 The entire district falls under the Jigme Dorji Wangchuck National Park.
 Of culture meet the people of Laya, the nomads of western Bhutan.
-These people live on yaks and harvest of Cordycep (fungi of high value, used in oriental medicine).
+These people live on yaks and harvest of Cordyceps (fungi of high value, used in oriental medicine).
 Gasa means a place of happiness or a place to laugh.
 Experience for yourself and see which suits you.

 Lunana village - The valley of Lunana is the most remote of Gasa district.
 To see Lunana is to experience the culture of Himalayan people residing amongst the glaciers.
 The people here make their living from yaks and sheep.
-The nomads here know a lot about medicinal herbs and have benefited a lot from cordycep harvesting.
-This wonder worm (Cordyceps sinensis) has given the nomads an extra income which will eventually lead to preservation of this nomadic culture.
+The nomads here know a lot about medicinal herbs and have benefited a lot from cordyceps harvesting.
+This wonder worm (Cordyceps Sinensis) has given the nomads an extra income which will eventually lead to the preservation of this nomadic culture.